fluxninja/aperture/docs/content/reference/aperturectl/compile/compile.md

 ```
       --cr string        Path to Aperture Policy custom resource file
+      --depth int        Maximum depth to expand the graph.
+Use -1 for maximum possible depth
       --dot string       Path to store the dot file
   -h, --help             help for compile
       --mermaid string   Path to store the mermaid file